-Figure 5 shows the $X{100}$ values obtained by applying the POT method to the ERA-40 data and correcting the results using (1).
-Obviously, the highest values occur in the North Atlantic.
-One might suspect this to result from observation density being higher in the North Atlantic than in the Southern Ocean.
-While this is true for the early years, due to satellites data density is comparable in both areas towards the end of the ERA-40 period, but still the return values are highest in the North Atlantic (Figure 5, lower right panel).
+Figure 5 shows the X{100} values obtained by applying the POT method to the ERA-40 data and correcting the results using (1).
+It is obvious that the highest values occur in the North Atlantic.
 While mean wave heights are not higher in the North Atlantic than they are in the North Pacific or in the Southern Ocean (see Figure 6 below), the North Atlantic shows the highest variability as measured, e.g., by the inter-monthly standard deviation (not shown).
 In other words, conditions in the Southern Ocean are always rough, while in the North Atlantic you can be lucky and the sea is calm even in winter, or you find yourself between the highest waves possible on earth.

 Some care has to be taken in interpreting the maps in Figure 5.
 First, ERA-40 values represent 6-hourly averages over a $1.5^{\circ} \times 1.5^{\circ}$ area.
-The time and space scales of the buoy data have been made compatible with this model scale as described above.
+The time and space scales of the buoy data have been made compatible with this model scale as described in section 2.3.1.
 Therefore, the extreme values depicted in Figure 5 are for those scales, and much higher waves on smaller spatial and temporal scales must be expected.
 Secondly, the version of the WAM model used for ERA-40 does not contain shallow-water effects.
 Therefore, Figure 5 is not valid along the coasts.
-Finally, tropical storms are not properly resolved on a TL159-grid.
+Finally, tropical storms are not properly resolved on a T_L159-grid.
 In regions of tropical cyclones extreme waves heights are therefore expected to be higher than shown in the figure.

-Correction of ERA-40 data
+3.3 Correction of ERA-40 data

-Two main limitations of the ERA-40 $H_s$ data have been identified.
+Two main limitations of the ERA-40 H_s data have been identified.
 The existence of inhomogeneities in time (see Figure 2) limits the use of the data for studies of climate variability and trends, and the underestimation of high wave heights (Figure 1) discourages the use of the data in design studies where the good description of the data in all ranges is important.